Fermionic Insights into Measurement-Based Quantum Computation: Circle Graph States Are Not Universal Resources: Technical Overview

 We review how this correspondence works at the level of graph theory in \cref{sec:circle_graphs}.
 To demonstrate the equivalence between the two classes of quantum states, we go a step further and exhibit a concrete representation of the circle graph stabilizers.
 Recall that the stabilizers of a graph state $\ket{G}$ are generated by the $n$ Pauli operators $S_j = X_j \prod_{k \in \mathcal{N}_G(j)} Z_k$.
 We can recover these from an Eulerian tour on the $4$-regular multigraph, wherein at each node $j$ we split the tour into two cycles $C_j^1, C_j^2$.
 To each cycle $C_j^a$ we define the operators $\tilde{S}_j^a$ as the product of Majorana operators (half-edges) traversed along the cycle.
 Under Kitaev's fermion-to-qubit mapping, we show that both $\tilde{S}_j^1, \tilde{S}_j^2 \mapsto S_j$ within the target $n$-qubit subspace.
 This is presented rigorously as \cref{thm:cycles_to_stabilizers}.

 Note that the results of \cite{bouchet1988graphic} already imply that every circle graph stabilizer group can be obtained in this manner.
-Our contribution is to 1)~exhibit an explicit matrix representation in terms of the usual Pauli matrices, 2)~show how the cycles on the fermion graph map to these stabilizers, and 3)~articulate how the matching state directly encodes the circle graph states.
+Our contribution is to 1)~exhibit an explicit matrix representation in terms of the usual Pauli matrices, 2)~show how the cycles on the fermion graph map to these stabilizers, and 3)~articulate how the matching state directly encodes the CGSs.